pd4d10/hashmd/packages/bytemd/README.md

 1. **Lightweight and framework agnostic**: ByteMD is built with [Svelte](https://svelte.dev/).
 It compiles to vanilla JS DOM manipulation without importing any UI Framework runtime bundle, which makes it lightweight, and easily adapted to other libraries/frameworks.
 2. **Easy to extend**: ByteMD has a plugin system to extend the basic Markdown syntax, which makes it easy to add additional features such as code syntax highlight, math equation and [Mermaid](https://mermaid-js.github.io/mermaid/) flowcharts.
 You can also [write your own plugin](#write-a-plugin) if these ones don't meet your needs.
 3. **Secure by default**: [Cross-site scripting(XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) attack such as `<script>` and `<img onerror>` have been correctly handled by ByteMD.
 No need to introduce extra DOM sanitize steps.
-4. **SSR compatiable**: ByteMD could be used in the [Server-side rendering(SSR)](https://ssr.vuejs.org/) environment without extra config.
+4. **SSR compatible**: ByteMD could be used in the [Server-side rendering(SSR)](https://ssr.vuejs.org/) environment without extra config.
 SSR is widely used in some cases due to its better SEO and fast time-to-content in slow network connection.

 ## Installation